Sliding Scale of Alternate History Plausibility

 - Everything by Robert Conroy

-- The Lion's Heart duology by Steven Barnes.
+- The Lion's Blood duology by Steven Barnes.
 An inversion of historical European dominance and enslavement of Africans creating a world where African Masters keep European slaves on North American plantations.
 Every culture that "Cryptohistory" assumes could have colonized America does (note: in reality most of them couldn't or wouldn't have even with the novels' Butterflies), but does show some Hard allohistorical trends and Butterflies.
 Also both Christianity and Islam exist even though the POD is well before the birth of Jesus.

 - Geologic PoD example: Turtledove's (again) Down in the Bottomlands where the Mediterranean sea is dry desert.
 Geologically plausible since it happened periodically in history Major climactic and cultural butterflies, including the continued existence of Neanderthal Man.
 Arguably Type I.